dojo/docs/dojox/app.rst

 Object.
 The child views of an application or of a view.
 Dependencies may be defined on views for optimization and organization purposes.
 Models might also be defined on views if they are view-specific.
 Finally a view item as five additional properties:
    * template for defining the view rendering for views of type ``dojox/app/View``
-   * definition to provide an AMD module to be mixed into the view to control it.
-By default if no definition module is specified for a view it is looked up automatically in "./views/<viewId>.js".
-If you don’t want a definition module at all you should specify the "none" value.
+   * controller to provide an AMD module to be mixed into the view to control it.
+By default if no controller module is specified for a view it is looked up automatically with the same name and folder as the template.
+If you don’t want a controller module at all you should specify the "none" value.
    * transition for optional view-specific transitions
    * nls for optionally defining an internationalisation AMD root module for the view of type ``dojox/app/View``.
 Per Dojo loader specifications the path to the module must contain "/nls/".
 Once done the view template can use the ${nls.nlskey} notation instead of english text to automatically use the text translated in the right language.
    * type a reference to an AMD module defining an alternate view type extending ``dojox/app/ViewBase``.